 Enedo's Financial Statements for the financial year 2020 has been published

+Correction.
+Missing auditor’s report and English translation of the auditor's report has been added to the company’s announcement.

 The Board of Directors of Enedo Plc (the “Company”) has today March 10th 2021 approved and publishes the Company's financial statements for the financial year 2020.
-The financial statements 2020 in Finnish is attached to this release in pdf format.
+The financial statements 2020 in Finnish, auditor’s report and English translation of the auditor’s report is attached to this release in pdf format.
 The financial statements in Finnish, the auditor's report and the English translation of the auditor's report and the English translation of the financial statements, which has not been audited, are also available on the company's website at www.enedopower.com.

 As stated in the section “Assumption of ability to continue as a going concern” of the accounting policies and based on the overall assessment of the Company's management, the Company has considered it justified to prepare the financial statements in accordance with the principle of going concern.
 However, uncertainty about the impact of the Covid-19 pandemic on the business and uncertainty about the realization of the subscription and directed issue are such significant uncertainties that may cast significant doubt on the Company's ability to continue as a going concern.